iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 HTTP Request
 1. Introduction to Http Requests, Make a Http Post Request Call through HttpClientModule -  Angular
 2. Make Get Requests and use RXjs Operators to transform the respiosne in the Angular
+3. Define the Tyoes of HttpClient Requests data using in the interface and Generic Tyoes in the Angular